pbeshai/d3-interpolate-path/README.md

 [![npm version](https://badge.fury.io/js/d3-interpolate-path.svg)](https://badge.fury.io/js/d3-interpolate-path)

-d3-interpolate-path is a D3 plugin that adds an [interpolator](https://github.com/d3/d3-interpolate)
+d3-interpolate-path is a zero-dependency D3 plugin that adds an [interpolator](https://github.com/d3/d3-interpolate) optimized for SVG &lt;path&gt; elements.
+It can also work directly with object representations of path commands that can be later interpreted for use with canvas or WebGL.

-optimized for SVG &lt;path&gt; elements.
+Note this package no longer has a dependency on d3 or d3-interpolate.

 Blog: [Improving D3 Path Animation](https://bocoup.com/weblog/improving-d3-path-animation)

 Demo: https://peterbeshai.com/d3-interpolate-path/

 ![d3-interpolate-path demo](https://peterbeshai.com/d3-interpolate-path/d3-interpolate-path-demo.gif)

 ## Example Usage